aws-lite/aws-lite.org/app/docs/performance.md

 As such, we regularly test and publish open, reproducible, real-world metrics for every key aspect of performance, comparing `aws-lite` to AWS's own `aws-sdk` (v2) and `@aws-sdk` (v3).
 Learn more at the [`aws-lite` performance project on GitHub](https://github.com/architect/aws-lite-performance/).

-All metrics are published below, or [skip straight to the wrap-up](#time-to-respond%2C-not-including-coldstart).
+All metrics are published below (or [skip straight to the wrap-up](#time-to-respond%2C-not-including-coldstart)).

 ## Coldstart latency

-Coldstart latency measures the impact of each SDK on an AWS Lambda coldstart – the pre-initialization phase where your code payload is loaded into the Lambda micro VM.
+Coldstart latency measures the impact of each SDK on AWS Lambda coldstarts – the pre-initialization phase where your code payload is loaded into the Lambda micro VM.

 In these stats we expect to see lower values for either very small code payloads (such as `aws-lite`), or scenarios where we are using the AWS SDK included in the Lambda image (e.g. `@aws-sdk` v3 raw in `nodejs20.x`).
-Coldstart latency increases as code payload sizes increases, which a result of bundling.
+Coldstart latency increases as code payload sizes increase; this is most clearly observed with bundled SDKs.

 <picture>
   <source media="(prefers-color-scheme: dark)" alt="Benchmark statistics - Coldstart latency" srcset="/_public/coldstart-dark.png">